 If you don’t want to see that happen, then let me chime in with some homemade cleaners that will do the trick just fine without any downside!

 - White vinegar solutions

 Vinegar is all-natural and works wonders as a cleaning agent in a myriad of formulas, but you should limit exclusively the use of distilled white vinegar, as other types may leave some stains behind.

 Let’s start off by filling a spray bottle, with 5 parts water and 1 part distilled white vinegar, shake it up till it’s thoroughly mixed.
 But we advise you to use a special pre-made cleaner, with a good smell.

 No nonsense, a bucket of warm water along with a lint-free cloth will do the trick without any kind of saturation.
 Dust dry straight away with a towel and try not to rub too hard as shiny marks may appear.
 If you’re worried about changing the appearance of your table, this is the way to go!

 By the way, it is one of the best methods of cleaning your ping pong paddles.

 Once you’ve procured your desired cleaner, proceed to remove the netting from the ping pong table and spray down your solution.
 Take a clean, dry cloth and start scrubbing down the entire surface.
 Continue doing this until you scrub every square inch of the table.

-Once you’re ready spreading the solution all over the table, you’re going to go back to it with a new cloth.
+Once you’re ready to spread the solution all over the table, you’re going to go back to it with a new cloth.

 If you used a vinegar solution, damp the cloth in water to remove any excess vinegar left, then get a dry cloth and proceed to give it a dry.
 If you just used warm water, just dry it off with a clean cloth.